cuiziteng/Aleth-NeRF/README.md

   <img src="./pics/buu.png" height="500">
 </div>
 <p align="left">
-  <font size=0.5> We assume objects are naturally visible.
+   We assume objects are naturally visible.
 However, the Concealing Field attenuates the light in the viewing direction, making the people see a low-light scene. (c).
 Remove the concealing field, we can render out normal-light images in low-light scenes. (d).
-Add the concealing field, we can render out normal-light in over-exposure scenes. </font>
+Add the concealing field, we can render out normal-light in over-exposure scenes.
 </p>

 <br/>

-## Enviroment setup:
+## :house: Enviroment setup:

 We build the environment follow [NeRF-Factory projcet](https://github.com/kakaobrain/nerf-factory):